Bijective Cremona transformations of the plane: Introduction

-This paper is organized as follows: In Section~\ref{sect:realizingPermutations}, we discuss the realizability of all permutations on the rational points in the plane over finite fields of odd characteristics and $\bF_2$.
-Section~\ref{sect:parityProblem} concerns the parity problem over a non-prime field of characteristic two, starting with the analysis of the parities induced by linear transformations.
-Afterwards, we prove Theorem~\ref{thm:parityBirMapIntro}, and use it to reduce the proof of Theorem~\ref{thm:evenPermutationsIntro} to the case of automorphisms.
-In Section~\ref{sect:overPerfectFields}, we give a list of generators of $\BCr_2(k)$ when $k$ is a perfect field and prove Theorem~\ref{thm:perfectIntro}~\ref{perfectIntro:generator}.
-We then analyze whether each generator induces an even permutation, and deduce Corollary~\ref{cor:intro}.
-Lastly, we develop some basic properties of $\BCr_2(k)$ as a subgroup of $\Cr_2(k)$ to finish the proof of Theorem~\ref{thm:perfectIntro}.
+In Section~\ref{sect:realizingPermutations}, we discuss the realizability of all permutations on the rational points in the plane over finite fields of odd characteristics and $\bF_2$.
+We study the parity problem over a non-prime field of characteristic~$2$ throughout Sections~\ref{sect:bir-inv-parity}--\ref{sect:no-odd-permutation}, where we assume that $k = \bF_q$ with $q = 2^m\geq4$ unless otherwise specified.
+In Section~\ref{sect:bir-inv-parity}, we begin with the analysis of the parities induced by linear transformations and then prove Theorem~\ref{thm:parityBirMapIntro}.
+In Section~\ref{sect:birratsurf}, we study the birational permutations on certain rational surfaces and prove Theorem~\ref{thm:evenPermutationsIntro}.
+In Section~\ref{sect:no-odd-permutation}, we exhibit a list of generators for $\BCr_2(k)$ when $k$ is a perfect field and prove Theorem~\ref{thm:generatorIntro}.
+Then we analyze whether each generator induces an even permutation and deduce Theorem~\ref{mainthm:intro}.
+In Section~\ref{sect:basicProperties}, we answer a few questions about $\BCr_2(k)$ as a subgroup of $\Cr_2(k)$, which include whether it is finitely generated, what its index is, and whether it is a normal subgroup.

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

 We thank Brendan Hassett for suggesting us the problem in the present paper.
-We thank Lian Duan for the computational aid with Magma.
 We also thank Zinovy Reichstein for a quick proof that $\mathrm{BCr}_2(k)$ is not finitely generated when $k$ is uncountable.
+We thank Julia Schneider for discussing with us on the key ideas that allowed us to attack the quintic transformations.
+Before we are able to prove our conjecture, Lian Duan assisted us designing a Magma code that can compute efficiently the parities of all possible quintic transformations over $\bF_q$ for $q=4,8,16$.
+We are very grateful for his generous help.
+Finally, we thank the anonymous referee for their valuable suggestions.
 During this project, the first author was partially supported by funds from NSF Grant DMS-1701659.
+The second author is supported by the ERC Synergy Grant ERC-2020-SyG-854361-HyperK.
 The third author was supported by EPSRC grant EP/R021422/2.
-The last author was supported by ANR Project FIBALGA ANR-18-CE40-0003-01 and Project PEPS 2019 ``JC/JC''.
+The last author was supported by FIBALGA ANR-18-CE40-0003-01, PEPS 2019 ``JC/JC'' and \'Etoiles Montantes de la R\'egion Pays de la Loire.